TruSat/trusat-learn/docs/high-level-guide.md

 If you want to find a specific satellite, we recommend planning ahead because satellites in Low Earth Orbit (LEO) do not appear at the same spot and time each day.

 Sites like [Heavens Above](https://www.heavens-above.com/PassSummary.aspx?satid=25544&lat=0&lng=0&loc=Unspecified&alt=0&tz=UCT) and [CalSky](https://www.calsky.com/cs.cgi?cha=12&sec=4) will tell you all the times a particular satellite will be visible at your location, which passes will be easiest for you to see, and plot the satellite’s path along star maps.
+The best time to see a satellite is when it is at its highest point in the sky.
+This is when its appearance is brightest.

 The International Space Station (ISS) is a good satellite to start with because it is quite bright (brighter than some planets).
 And there are people onboard!
 This video will walk you through using Heavens Above to plan your satellite hunt.